 Change your behaviour

 Exercise: physical activity may help reduce your nicotine cravings and relieve some withdrawal symptoms.
 It may also help you reduce stress and keep your weight down.
-When you have the urge to smoke, do something active instead, like a fast walk, going to the gym or local swimming pool or gardening.
+When you have the urge to smoke, do something active instead - going to the gym or local swimming pool are good, as is a little gentle exercise like a short walk or something useful like doing the housework or gardening.

 Find out how to do more exercise.